-Shared micromobility provides a unique opportunity to respond to a suite of urban concerns that are common to many cities throughout Asia Pacific – congestion, carbon emissions, transport equity and economic activation.
-All at little to no cost to the rate payer.
+Shared micromobility provides a unique opportunity to respond to a suite of concerns common to many cities throughout Asia Pacific – congestion, carbon emissions, transport equity and economic activation - all at little to no cost to ratepayers.

-It is these cities that see the success of shared e-scooter programs as being aligned with their own policy ambitions, that form strong collaborations with leading operators.
-In many ways, there is a growing understanding that there is shared benefit for both cities and operators in forming strong partnerships that ensure commercial success for operators.
+These cities can see the success of shared e-scooter programs is aligned with their own policy ambitions, and they are forming strong partnerships that ensure commercial success for operators.

 These alliances are resolving the challenges of shared micromobility through best-practice technology, supportive operations and a more experienced micromobility community - both riders and non-riders.

 This trend leads to exclusive approvals (with appropriate KPIs), increased deployment numbers and broader operating areas.
 Cities and the communities they represent are provided with improved customer experience, leading technology, responsive deployment density and supportive operations.